Learn how to make chalk paint with the BEST recipe. Our readers have spoken—there is no better DIY chalk paint recipe on the internet!

 - It can be easily modified for paint sprayers.

-What Makes This Chalk Paint Different?
+What Makes This Chalk Paint Recipe Different?

 For more info on what talc is and where it is used, please visit Industrial Minerals Association North America.